Milton Meltzer: Personal life

-Meltzer was born in Worcester, Massachusetts to Benjamin and Mary Meltzer, semi-literate immigrants from Austria-Hungary.
-One of three sons, Meltzer was the only child to graduate from high school, furthering his education at Columbia University from 1932 to 1936, he had to drop out of college before graduating to support his family after his father died of cancer.
+Meltzer was born in Worcester, Massachusetts, to Benjamin and Mary Meltzer, semi-literate immigrants from Austria-Hungary.
+One of three sons, Meltzer was the only child to graduate from high school, furthering his education at Columbia University from 1932 to 1936; he had to drop out of college before graduating to support his family after his father died of cancer.
 Meltzer became a staff writer for the Works Project Administration, a program designed by the Federal Government to provide jobs for the millions of unemployed during the Great Depression where he worked until 1939.
 Meltzer was a staunch advocate for human rights, and much of his work he claimed was his way of speaking out against injustices and dictatorships.

 Meltzer wed Hilda "Hildy" Balinky on June 22, 1941.
-Meltzer served in the military during World War II, and rose to the rank of sergeant.
+Meltzer served in the United States Army during World War II, and rose to the rank of sergeant.
 After serving during the war, Meltzer became a writer for the CBS radio broadcasting network and then took an executive position with the pharmaceutical company Pfizer.
 While traveling the country for Pfizer, Meltzer did research at historical societies, local archives and museums and collected nearly 1,000 illustrations to begin a career writing history books with a focus on social justice.
 Having dropped out of university, he was a self-taught historian, and conducted much of his research in person, even developing his own notation system.
 He originally intended to be a teacher, and did not begin his interest in writing books until he turned 40.

 Milton and Hildy Meltzer had two daughters and grandchildren.
 Hildy Meltzer died in 2008.

 Meltzer most recently lived in New York City where he died at the age of 94 from esophageal cancer.
 Many of his personal writings, manuscripts, and papers, including letters, are now housed in the University of Oregon Special Collections, and are available to the public.